kfchou/kfchou.github.io/_posts/2023-10-06-funcanimation_generators.md

 Now, when `ani.save()` is called, `FuncAnimation` is executed.
 It will call `generator_with_complete_data()`, then for each object yielded in the while loop, write that data object to each frame.

 # Summary
 To both view the live data ***and*** save that animation, two separate generators must be used.
-Meaning you must do the following:
+Meaning, you must do the following:
 1. Write a generator to continuously read the latest data for display.
 2. Write a separate generator to read the complete data, but only giving `FuncAnimation` the appropriate data to display in each frame.
 3. Have one FuncAnimation call for live data display, executing it with `plt.show()`